c-f-h/c-f-h.github.io/hugosite/content/post/connect-4/index.md

     data-onnx-model="export.onnx"
 ></div>

 The computer opponent is a neural network trained using reinforcement learning.
-Details are forthcoming.
+It was exported to ONNX and now runs right here in your browser.
+See [Connect-Zero]({{<relref connect-zero>}}) and the follow-up posts for details.